jiegec/HT42B534USB2UART/README.md

 # HT42B534 USB 2 UART Board

 A simple USB to UART board.
 Designed with KiCad.
+Manufactured and tested.

 ## Bill of Materials